 “Timing is everything in life and in politics, and it is time for me to seek new opportunities in my career,” she wrote, without a hint of why this particular time or what opportunities might await her.

 “The unity campaign is what drove me to get involved with Alberta politics,” she added in the letter, “after seeing firsthand how radical policies devastated our province and its economy.”
 Oh, please!
-Ms. Schulz is too smart to really think Rachel Notley’s Government ever did anything radical, let alone devastated the economy.
+Ms. Schulz is too smart to really think Rachel Notley’s NDP government ever did anything radical, let alone anything that devastated the economy.
 She speaks, of course, of the unity of the Progressive Conservative and Wildrose parties, not of Canada and Alberta.

 Good old fashioned political ambition, it is said here, is much more likely what drove her to get involved in Alberta politics.
 Never forget that Ms. Schulz was a communications aide to conservative Saskatchewan premier Brad Wall from 2009 to 2012, and he enthusiastically supported her ambitions in 2022.